 Top and base coats are both required for a manicure that will last for many weeks, if not a month.
-Natura top coat for nails will be protected from damage or stains by base coats, and cracking and breaking will be prevented by topcoats, which also provide an additional finish to your nail color.
+Natural top coat nail polish for nails will be protected from damage or stains by base coats, and cracking and breaking will be prevented by topcoats, which also provide an additional finish to your nail color.

 They will work together to provide you with a salon-quality appearance that you can easily get in the comfort of your own home.
 In addition, your nail color will adhere to your base coat, while topcoats may provide a range of finishes as well as advantages such as strengthening your nails and strengthening your cuticles.

 Instructions on How to Apply Base and Top Coats

 Applying a base coat and a topcoat is now simpler than you could have imagined.
 It's true that all you have to do is swipe it on and you'll be ready to go.
 There are, however, a few tips and methods to utilizing a base coat and top coat nail paint that will guarantee that your manicure receives the greatest advantages.
 Follow these steps to apply base coats and topcoats:

 - Preparing the nail is the first step.
 Preparing the nail bed will help the base coat to sit nicely on the nail bed once it has been applied.
 To begin nail preparation, file your free edge into the shape you wish and carefully buff the nail bed to smooth out any hidden ridges or roughness that may have developed.